 'I want to provide for my family and be successful in my career.
 But my company doesn't think I'm serious about advancement unless I get to the office early and work late and on weekends.

-Let's examine how we can remain focused on our main purpose in life and still live a healthy, balanced life.
+Let's examine how we can remain focused on our main purpose in life and still Mind Mapping your Roles and Goals.

 Before we dive right in, I would like to remind you of the Mind Map's benefits as a thinking tool.
 It is not for nothing that Tony Buzan, the inventor of the Mind Map, calls it the swiss army knife of the brain.